Online Postgraduate Certificate / Diploma and M.Sc. in Managing Risk and System Change

 |Statistics & Action Research Methods*||Statistics & Action Research Methods*||Statistics & Action Research Methods*|

-Year 2 of the course is dedicated to the research dissertation, which will qualify students for the Masters award.
+This additional year is dedicated to the research dissertation, which will qualify students for the Masters award.
 The dissertation will provide students with an opportunity to pursue a research topic based on key strategic operational issues within their organisations in order to create a research-practitioner capability in managing risk and system change.

 Who is the Course For?

 Current students are working in a diverse range of industries which include; Finance, Healthcare, IT, Defence Forces, Emergency Services, Aviation, Casino and Gambling, Law Enforcement, Process and Software Development and Pharmaceuticals.
 The course will be an excellent qualification to supplement the further education and career development of personnel who have responsibility for managing: risk, change; operations; quality; safety; human resources; planning; and system design.
 Generic knowledge and skills in managing risk and change enhances key organisational competence and increases resilience of industrial and service systems.